mp768/Heimdall/README.md

 # The Heimdall Programming Language

-Heimdall is an experimental general-purpose language built off of the Odin programming language that aims to introduce new constructs aimed to provide an additional level of safety to common memory strategies.
+Heimdall is an experimental programming "language" built off of the Odin programming language.
+It aims to introduce a few new constructs that provide some memory safety without introducing overhead or radically changing the existing structures of programs.

 Below is the original Odin programming language description: